tidyverts/fabletools/cran-comments.md

 ## Resubmission

 Fixed undetected reverse dependency issues with the {fable} package.
+Fixed subsequent reverse dependency issues introduced to {fable.prophet} when fixing earlier reverse dependency issue.
+Reverse dependencies have been checked again and no changes to worse have been found.